Srivastava57Harsh/EthForAll/README.md

 # 💡  Problem Statement

 In India, people do not have huge capital to spend on investment at a particular moment or in one go and do not have the option of investing it on a recurring basis.
-As an attempt to solve the same, we present you SigmaStart.
+As an attempt to solve the same through the means of crowd funding, we present you SigmaStart✨🔥

 # 💪 Goals

-- Use SigmaStart to kickstart your projects and ideas and bring them to life.
+- Use SigmaStart to kickstart your projects and ideas and bring them to life where anyone can invest a part of their income in the ideas/projects ranging from a common man to business tycoon, and that too on a recurring basis.
+This alienates the necessity of investing in one-go and provides flexiblity to users as well.
+At any point of time, if the investor feels that the idea/project hasn't met their expectations, they have the option of discontinuing the recurring investment as well.

 # 🧠 Knowledge Primer